dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 one of the three game icons on the left.
 Pressing ++f1++ during the game displays further game-specific help; make sure you read them if you actually want to play these demos.
-They're worth playing even if you intend to play the full games later as the demos contain slightly different scenes, puzzles, and dialogues, plus some fun easter-eggs.
+They're worth playing even if you intend to play the full games later, as the demos contain slightly different scenes, puzzles, and dialogues, plus some fun easter-eggs.

 For people who really don't like to read: ++f5++ brings up the save/load/quit